 In any event, the ability to understand different data sets is important.
 Data analytics, today, drives a majority of PR decisions.
 Fundraising, marketing, community action, employee engagement, and even government relations are, too.

 Online PR as a Business Influencer

-Sure, online marketing might impact sales more than online PR, but PR online excels in influencing a company’s direction.
+Sure, online marketing might impact sales more than online PR, but PR online influences a company’s direction.
 At all levels, a business with a high regard for policy decisions, communication and courses of action is going in the right direction.

 It’s important to take your public ramifications into account.
 It’s even more important to understand your organization’s citizenship and social responsibilities.

 At the ground level, a sound PR strategy implements a business’s ability to influence the public’s opinion.
 To do so, its PR planning needs to account for the following:

 - Setting objectives,

 - Staff recruitment,